Tesla's release of new 'self-driving' software closely watched by U.S. regulator

 NHTSA in July said its special crash investigation team had “looked into 19 crashes involving Tesla vehicles where it was believed some form of advanced driver assistance system was engaged at the time of the incident.”

-Musk for years has promised self-driving for its vehicles, but missed several self-imposed deadlines.
+Musk for years has promised self-driving for the company’s vehicles but missed several self-imposed deadlines.

 Researchers, regulators and insurance groups say true self-driving is still years away and more complex than companies anticipated several years ago.
 They have criticized Tesla’s promotion of its existing semi-automated Autopilot system as dangerously misleading.